Hausdorff dimension of Julia sets in the logistic family: Introduction

-It turns out that scales of Julia sets $\J_c$ bigger than $\epsilon$ are directly affected by a large scale geometry which becomes flat when $c$ tends to $-2$ while scales smaller than $\eps$ are wiggly with a frequency that can be calculated by the Birkhoff ergodic theory.
-A typical orbit that approches $c$ at the distance $\eps$ picks up some wiggliness at $0$ and then becomes deterministic near the orientation preserving fixed point of $f_c$ until it reaches the large scale after $\sim |\log \eps|$ iterates.
+Scales of Julia sets $\J_c$ bigger than $\sqrt\epsilon$ are directly affected by a large scale geometry which becomes flat when $c$ tends to $-2$; scales smaller than $\sqrt\eps$ are wiggly with a frequency that can be calculated by the Birkhoff ergodic theory.
+A typical orbit that approaches $c$ at the distance $\eps$ suffers $|\log \eps|$ corresponding scales where the wiggliness (that is, the beta number) is bigger than $\sqrt\eps$.
 Hence, the density of the scales with wiggliness bigger than $\sqrt{\eps}$ at the initial point of the orbit is at least $\sigma_c(\eps)|\log \eps|$.
-Taking into account $(\ref{equ:HD1})$, the above argument suggests that the upper bound for $\HD(\J_c)$ cannot be better than $1+C\sigma_c(\eps) |\log \eps| $.
-Theorem~\ref{theo:formula} supports this intuition because $O(\eps)~\grtsim ~ \sigma_c(\eps/2)|\log \eps|$.
+Taking into account $(\ref{equ:HD1})$, the above argument suggests that the upper bound for $\HD(\J_c)$ may not be better than $1+C\sigma_c(\eps) |\log \eps| $.